Healthdirect Free Australian health advice you can count on.

 Strep A bacteria can cause infection in your:

-Rheumatic fever is an autoimmune disease that affects many parts of your body, especially the heart, joints, brain and skin.
+Rheumatic fever is an autoimmune condition that can affect different parts of your body including the heart, joints, brain and skin.

 What are the symptoms of rheumatic fever?